mvlg/mvlg.github.io/index.md

 ---
 ## About Me

 I am a cultural historian specializing in the science, politics, and visual culture of modern central Europe.
-I am currently NOMIS Fellow at eikones – Center for the Theory and History of the Image, University of Basel.
+My work examines how images and optical media have informed the production of knowledge about the body, nature, and human history between 1850 and 1950.
 I completed my PhD in German at Princeton University in 2019 and have held academic appointments at the Warburg Institute, University of London; the University of Hamburg; and the Center for Literary and Cultural Research, Berlin.
-Below are some of my research areas.
+I am currently NOMIS Fellow at eikones – Center for the Theory and History of the Image at the University of Basel.
+Below are some of my principal areas of research:

 ### The Science of Expression